RU Ready to SOAR: New Student Orientation

 Open to all first-year on-campus students, First Tracks is your opportunity to meet other incoming Rangers while experiencing the outdoor recreation Colorado is famous for!
 Make new friends as you enjoy camping, hiking, rafting and more before classes start.

 Yes.
 We believe a comprehensive orientation is crucial for your success at Regis.
 RU Ready to SOAR: New Student Orientation is required for all new students as the purpose is not only to familiarize you with our campus, but to help you understand life as a Regis student and to provide you with opportunities to get to know other RU students who are joining Ranger Nation with you.
 It's very important for you to check in at the appropriate time and participate in the activities planned throughout the weekend.
-A detailed schedule will be posted leading up to each New Student Orientation event so you know exactly what to expect.
+A detailed schedule is available so you know exactly what to expect.

-First-year commuter students are required to attend the Commuter Connect event on August 8, 2025.
+First-year commuter students are required to attend the Commuter Connect.
 This event is optional for transfer students but is strongly recommended.

 First-year and transfer residential students are required to move into their residence halls on Move-In Day during their designated time frame.